Here’s four things to consider when choosing a fertility clinic for your fertility care.

 1. Success Rates

-While it is important to know the success rate of the fertility clinic you are considering, there are a few caveats to consider.
+While it is important to know the success rate of the fertility clinic you are considering, there are a few caveats about it to consider.
 Success rates are collected and published by the Centers for Disease Control (CDC) every year, but it takes two years for the CDC rates to become available.
-So the data to be released in 2018 will report for clinics’ success rates for 2016.
+So the data to be released in 2022 will report for clinics’ success rates for 2020.
 A lot could have changed in the clinic in two years (i.e. personnel turnover, outdated equipment, possible changes in the finances of the clinic, etc.).
 You can access the CDC rates here: Annual ART Success Rate Reports.

 2. Types of Services